Published on Saturday 22 October 2016 02:46

 Ten Second Review

 Let's face it, you don't buy a Volkswagen Beetle if practicality is at the top of your agenda, so why not go the whole hog and opt for a soft top?
-The third generation Beetle Cabriolet is strong on style and looks a really great ownership proposition.
-It's everything its predecessor needed to be.
+The improved third generation Beetle Cabriolet we look at here is strong on style and looks a really great ownership proposition.
+If you want to make a statement, the fashionable Dune version will be tempting.

-Bigger, better equipped, with superior engineware and much-improved quality, this car arrived in the Spring of 2013 and has proved to be a definite step upmarket, even though it still remains the most affordable route into Volkswagen soft-top ownership.
-It's also rather unique in the affordable drop-top segment, offering the kind of character you simply don't get in soft-top versions of ordinary family hatchbacks, the kind of rear seat space you'd never find in a convertible MINI and the sort of proper 'wind-in-the-hair' experience that can't be fully replicated by cars like the Fiat 500C and the Citroen DS3 Cabrio that aren't fully-fledged convertibles.
+This car's been on sale since 2013 and has proved to be a big step forward from its predecessor, bigger, better equipped, with superior engineware and much-improved quality.
+It also remains the most affordable route into Volkswagen soft-top ownership, which might make you feel better about stretching up to the trendest 'Dune' version lately added to the range.
+The Beetle Cabriolet is also rather unique in the affordable drop-top segment, offering the kind of character you simply don't get in soft-top versions of ordinary family hatchbacks, the kind of rear seat space you'd never find in a convertible MINI and the sort of proper 'wind-in-the-hair' experience that can't be fully replicated by cars like the Fiat 500C and the Citroen DS3 Cabrio that aren't fully-fledged convertibles.

-A new kind of nostalgia then - in a new kind of Beetle.
+A new kind of nostalgia then - in an appealing kind of Beetle.
 Let's put it to the test.

 Let's start with the roof, a beautifully tailored multi-layered piece of heavy duty fabric that at the press of a button rises up in 11 seconds, folds away in 9.5s and is operable at speeds of up to 31mph.
 That's in contrast to the similar soft-top fitted to the Golf Cabriolet that requires you to slow right down to 18mph before the electrics will work.
 Like all proper convertibles, you'll find it a bit blustery when driving al fresco unless you put the windows up, but with the optional wind deflector in place across the rear seats, things improve considerably.